PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-22 11:01:24
+Last updated: 2024-04-22 11:01:58
-Random Quote: Stark: "Can I give you a piece of advice?"
-Carter: "I'd rather you didn't." - Peggy Carter
+Random Quote: Missy Cooper: I don't want to die, I've only kissed one boy so far. - Missy Cooper